dave-mccollough/solana-notes/solana-setup-m1.md

 3. Run the following command to install Solana from the Git Repository.
 `git clone https://github.com/solana-labs/solana.git/`

-4. Change directory into the `solana` directory.
+4. Change directory to the `solana` directory.
 `cd solana`

 5. Checkout the Mainnet version from step 1.